React (The Pussycat Dolls song): Background

 During the interview Scherzinger remarked that it had been around 10 years since the group's last tour and that the time felt right, "it's been a long time coming, but this feels like the perfect time to remind the world what it means to be a Pussycat Doll."
 The group also confirmed that if the reception to "React" was positive there would be more music to come.
 The Tour was then pushed back into 2021 due to the COVID-19 pandemic.

 It is the first time that new music from the group includes Carmit Bachar since her departure in early 2008, prior to the release of the group's last album Doll Domination (2008).
 According to group founder Antin, Thornton would not be taking part due to her feeling like the time was not right.
-Thornton has since confirmed this during an interview with The Sun newspaper where she said, "I think it would be great for everyone to enjoy themselves and their lives, and whatever direction they want to go.
-I worked for years on the development of music and financed it myself.
-As a creative person I would like to make and release music myself."
 The group stated that they are leaving the door open for Thornton and she would be welcome back if she decided to join them later down the line.